Home > New Zealand ecology > Fruit-eating birds

 New Zealand bellbird Anthornis melanura

-Kereru, tui, bellbird and silvereye are responsible for 84 percent of native fruit dispersal.
-Bellbird disperse the fruit of two podocarp trees, miro and matai, as well as pigeonwood, and the supplejack vine.
-Its' maximum gape opening is only 8.5mm, and the mean is 6.5mm, but it has been reported to have swallowed fruit that may be as much as 9.7mm in diameter.
+Kereru, tui, bellbird and silvereye are responsible for 84 percent of seed dispersal.
+Bellbird eat fruit from two podocarp trees, miro and matai, as well as pigeonwood, and supplejack vine.
+Its' gape is only 8.5mm and the mean is 6.5mm, but it has been reported to have swallowed 9.7mm fruit.
 The bellbird is also an insect and nectar feeder, pollinating some of the same plants as tui.
-Bellbirds have a beautiful song, liked so much by the tui that it imitates it.
+It has a beautiful song, liked so much by tui that they imitate it.

 Bellbird